 $50,000 goal to win matching grant through MEDC’s Public Spaces Community Places initiative

-“This campaign will build on Otsego’s Riverfront Development Plan, resulting in a beautiful pavilion and creating a space for communal gathering in Otsego,” said MEDC Senior Vice President of Community Development Katharine Czarnecki.
-“We are pleased to provide resources for this effort through our Public Spaces Community Places program.”
+“Locally led public art initiatives like Art on the Block do so much more than create beautiful pieces; they create a sense of place and connection in the area,” said MEDC Senior Vice President of Community Development Katharine Czarnecki.
+“We are pleased to provide resources for this project through our Public Spaces Community Places program.”

-Public Spaces Community Places is a collaborative effort of the MEDC, the Michigan Municipal League and Patronicity, in which local residents can use crowdfunding to be part of the development of strategic projects in their communities and be backed with a matching grant from MEDC.
-Communities, nonprofits and other business entities can apply at https://patronicity.com/
+Public Spaces Community Places is a collaborative effort of the MEDC, the Michigan Municipal League and Patronicity, in which residents can use crowdfunding to be part of the development of strategic projects in their communities and be backed with a matching grant from MEDC.
+Communities, nonprofits and other business entities can apply athttps://patronicity.com/

 The Public Spaces Community Places initiative started in 2014 with MEDC providing matched funding of up to $50,000 for community improvement projects throughout Michigan.
-As of August 26, 2019, MEDC has provided $6,768,196 in matching grants.
-Since the launch of the program, 225 projects have been successful in reaching their goal, with nearly $8 million raised from 41,547 individual donors.
+As of August 5, 2019, MEDC has provided $6,698,196 in matching grants.
+Since the launch of the program, 223 projects have been successful in reaching their goal, with $7.9 million raised from 41,179 individual donors.

 About Michigan Economic Development Corporation (MEDC)